NikkiVollmer-NOAA/MMTD-MM-PanTrop_popgen_WGS/scripts/Trimming/Trimmomatic/README_RBrennan.md

 **IMPORTANT**: The naming of the reads matters.
 They're currently set to be `SAMPLEID_R1_001.fastq.gz` and `SAMPLEID_R2_001.fastq.gz`.
 It will not work if there is any other structure.
 This could be modified in line 67 of trimmomatic.nf.

+ALSO, this process creates a folder named "work" that is big and can be deleled once the trimming process is complete

 The trimmomatic command in the script is: